saltysoup/cost-optimization-multi/README.md

   aws cloudformation create-stack --stack-name cfn-stackset-execution-role --template-body file://AWSCloudFormationStackSetExecutionRole.yml --parameters ParameterKey=AdministratorAccountId,ParameterValue=<ADMINACCOUNTID> --capabilities CAPABILITY_NAMED_IAM --region us-east-1
   ```

+### Deploying the prerequisite IAM roles for AWS Cost Optimization: EC2 Right Sizing

+1. Create the cost-optimization-get-cw-data role in each of the accounts, including the **administrative account** by deploying the `cost-optimization-role-stackset.yaml` CloudFormation template as a StackSet across all sub-accounts.

 # Instructions

 1. Clone into the repo